 Acne is a genetically influenced inflammatory condition affecting teenagers as well as adults.
 Treatment is usually a combination of oral medications such as oral antibiotics and topical creams.
 Severe cases may need oral isotretinoin.
 For our local teledermatology patients, who have acne, they are currently dispensed medications via our Singapore teledermatology services.
 The medications are delivered to them by courier.
 They can even get their medications for acne on the same day.
-This skincare pharmacy approach is a first of its kind in Singapore.
+This skincare pharmacy approach is a novel establishment in Singapore.
 The pharmacy itself is a partner to the teledermatology service.
 Custom compounded prescriptive creams are sent, together with your oral medications to aid in your recovery.

 Eczema Treatment via Teledermatology

 Eczema is another common condition that can be treated by teledermatology.
 In Singapore, many children and adults suffer from eczema.
 It is caused mainly by genetics that cause poor skin barrier function.
 As a result, the skin gets easily irritated, and develops infection and worsening symptoms.
 Teledermatology involves assessing the severity of the eczema condition, prescribing creams which are necessary to bring down inflammation.
 These creams cannot be accessed without a doctor’s prescription.

 Singapore teledermatology services allows an accredited dermatologist to quickly and safely evaluate you, and get the medications delivered to you to your doorstep for treatment.
 Treatment of eczema early is important and can certainly be controlled with proper prompt intervention.
 Do check the status of your dermatologist, as not all supposed skincare doctors are actually accredited dermatologist recognised by the Ministry of Health.